VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 If you set `update_mothod` to be `COMMLCD_UPDATE_SYNC`, this update method will be called synchronously when there is any update of the frame buffer.
-For example, you call the MiniGUI function `SetPixel` to draw just one pixel on the screen.
+For example, you call the MiniGUI function `SetPixel()` to draw just one pixel on the screen.
 Therefore, this will reduce the refresh performance of the entire system.
 However, if you use MiniGUI's [Synchronous Update Mechanism](https://github.com/VincentWei/minigui/wiki/Sync-Update), it will be better to set `update_mothod` to be `COMMLCD_UPDATE_SYNC`.

-If you can access the LCD frame buffer directly, and your LCD screen do not need a refresh/update operation, you do not need to implement the update method, and the function can just return zero:
+If you can access the LCD frame buffer directly, and your LCD screen does not need a refresh/update operation, you do not need to implement the update method, and the function can just return zero:

 ```cpp